 |Top Previous Next|

-The Vector and CoordinateSystem objects provide a powerful and convenient method for Vector analysis and manipulation.
-Vectors can be displayed in 2D and 3D visualizations, easily determine the magnitude and direction to a specified target, and calculate intersections with Proximity Zones, Vehicle 3D Models or define custom coordinate systems.
-CoordinateSystems can be used to set the orientation of ThreeDModels, ProximityZones, Sensors, and Spacecraft objects.
-Both Vectors and CoordinateSystems can be updated dynamically using FreeFlyer script.
+The Vector and CoordinateSystem objects provide powerful and convenient methods for Vector analysis and manipulation.
+Vectors can be displayed in 2D and 3D visualizations and can be used to easily determine the range and direction to a specified target, calculate intersections with Proximity Zones or Vehicle 3D Models, or define custom coordinate systems.
+CoordinateSystems can be used to define the orientation of ThreeDModels, ProximityZones, Sensors, and Spacecraft objects.
+Both Vectors and CoordinateSystems can be updated dynamically using FreeFlyer script, and can be very useful in contact analysis.
 For a summary of the coverage and contact output methods in FreeFlyer organized by observer and target object type, see the Contact Method Summary.

 Note: FreeFlyer also includes an Array object, which contains a one-dimensional set of numbers.
 Arrays can be used to store and manipulate data.
 Arrays can have any number of elements, while Vectors always have three elements.
 You can convert between Vectors and Arrays using syntax such as: Array1 = Vector1.Element or Vector1.Element = Array1.